ORNL/DataFed/compose/README.md

 ```bash
 ./generate_env.sh
 ```

+Note: For the DataFed web service container in the compose instance, the SSL certificate and key paths are now hardcoded to

+    /opt/datafed/keys/cert.crt
+    /opt/datafed/keys/cert.key

+Ensure that if you are replacing the self‐signed certificates manually, the new certificates are placed in a keys folder (DataFed/compose/metadata|all/keys) that is mounted by the container.

+An optional flag ‘--arango-use-ssl’ (or -a) has been added to the generate_env.sh script.
+When this flag is set, additional SSL certificates for ArangoDB will be generated and the .env file will be populated with the following new variables:

+   DATAFED_ARANGO_CERT_PATH
+   DATAFED_ARANGO_KEY_PATH
+   DATAFED_ARANGO_PEM_PATH

+Be sure you have your keys folder correctly set up in (DataFed/compose/metadata|all/keys) so that the ArangoDB container can mount it and locate the necessary certificate files.
+If not using SSL with Arango, omit this flag so that the container will run over TCP (HTTP).

+WARNING - If you do not want to run with HTTPS be sure to remove datafed-arango.key, datafed-arango.pem, datafed-arango.crt from (DataFed/compose/metadata|all/keys) folder.

 ### 2. Fill in the needed .env variables for the Metadata Core Services

 The .env file will be created in the DataFed/compose/metadata folder and will be hidden.